gokdumano/gokdumano.github.io/forks/anxiety/scenes/act4.md

 `bb({ eyes:"sad" });`

 {{if _.a4_fears_discussed==1}}
-b: Konuşulacak şeyi yeterince *ben* seçtim, *Sen* ne düşünüyorsun, insan?
+b: *Ben* yeterince konuştum, *sen* ne düşünüyorsun, insan?
 {{/if}}

 {{if _.a4_fears_discussed==2}}
-b: Tekrar, sana dönersek insan.
-Ne düşünüyorsun?
+b: Peki ya sen insan, sen ne düşünüyorsun?
 {{/if}}

 {{if _.a4_fears_discussed==3}}